What Is Executive Function?

 Children with ADHD is one group that ususally has EF deficits.
 Deficits can also be found in children born prematurely, as well as those with Autism, head injuries, stroke, depression, and learning disabilities

 Individuals can be diagnosed with EF deficits through testing with neropsychologists and psychologists.
 Neuropsychologists tend to be more flexible with their battery of testing, and will have more instruments with which to fully examine all of the functional domains.
 However, just because a neuropsycholgist does not find and EF deficits does not mean there aren’t EF deficits.

 Executive Function deficits are not a stand-alone diagnosis, as they are not currently listed as such in the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders).
 In addition, EF deficits are rarely holistically addressed in IEP’s (Individual Education Plans) or in 504 Plans in the education systems.

 Sometimes schools will mention organizational issues as part of another primary diagnosis.
-It is critical in planning for these children that Executive Function skills and Intelligence are not equal.
-Just because a child has a high IQ does no mean that their executve functioning skills are commensurately high.
+When working with students, it is important that those creating plans understand that executive functions and intelligence are not the same things.
+Just because a child has a high IQ does NOT mean that their executive functioning skills are commensurately high.